pubpub/pubpub/facets/README.md

 There's currently no way to turn off cascading for a facet, or to only allow it to bind to certain scope types.
 But neither would be terribly hard to implement!

+## Do I need a special permissions structure or read-only/derived values?

+Facets are currently writable by all members of a scope with `manage` permission or higher.
+There's also no facility for creating read-only or derived facet props.
+Both of these things would be relatively simple to add, though.

 # Anatomy of a facet definition

 Here I'll omitting some TypeScript generics-plumbing for the sake of readability, and I'll speak somewhat loosely about types.
 TL;DR: